A Creative Life Is Both Adding and Subtracting, Writing and Sculpture

 I have always been amazed by sculpture – and always felt that I cannot do it well myself for all different kinds of reasons.
 Mostly I’m amazed by the idea of seeing something that’s hiding inside rather than creating something from scratch.
 I just don’t see this way.

 I am an additive artist, an additive person, really.
-I am a completist – I start at the beginning of a series and read or watch all the way through to the end, adding each on to the next until I have the whole picture.
+I am a completist – I start at the beginning of a tv or podcast or book series and read or watch all the way through to the end, adding each on to the next until I have the whole picture.
 I love research because I start with knowing little to nothing about a topic and I add and I add until I see the story.

 But I’ve reached an interesting point in my life.
 In writing, you eventually have so much on the page that you have to edit.
 You have to erase and eliminate and take away when too much is there.
 I confess, I’m a terrible editor.
 I love long drawn-out sentences and repetition and saying the same thing in different ways to reach different nuances of it.
 I admire the poet who carves sentences down into phrases, distills words to their essence.
 But I rarely read short stories and admiring micro-fiction isn’t the same as really understanding it.
 It’s certainly not the same as feeling capable of doing it.